joseocollado/SynCom_SpentMedia/README.md

 - Growth<sub>Spent</sub> is the AUC of a bacteria in a specific SM type.
 - Growth<sub>Fresh</sub> is the AUC of a bacteria's baseline growth in fresh media.

-The more blue a cell color, the more positive its growth factor is in that SM and vice versa with the yellow-red cells.
+The more blue a cell color, the more positive its growth factor is in that SM, and vice versa with the yellow-red cells.
 The code for this figure was done by Tiffany; I will include it in the 'SM Processing.Rmd' file once I get it.

 ### Bacterial Data Folder